Cowen Lowers Quotient (NASDAQ:QTNT) Price Target to $3.00

-Quotient (NASDAQ:QTNT – Get Rating) had its target price dropped by equities research analysts at Cowen from $9.00 to $3.00 in a research note issued on Wednesday, The Fly reports.
+Quotient (NASDAQ:QTNT – Get Rating) had its price objective dropped by equities research analysts at Cowen from $9.00 to $3.00 in a note issued to investors on Wednesday, Stock Target Advisor reports.
 The firm currently has an “outperform” rating on the stock.

-QTNT has been the subject of several other reports.
-StockNews.com initiated coverage on Quotient in a research report on Wednesday.
-They set a “hold” rating for the company.
-The Goldman Sachs Group lowered their price objective on shares of Quotient from $3.00 to $1.50 and set a “neutral” rating for the company in a research report on Tuesday, April 19th.
-Finally, BTIG Research reduced their target price on shares of Quotient from $9.00 to $1.50 and set a “buy” rating on the stock in a research report on Wednesday.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $2.25.
+Other equities research analysts have also issued research reports about the stock.
+Cowen cut their price target on shares of Quotient from $9.00 to $3.00 and set an “outperform” rating on the stock in a report on Wednesday.
+The Goldman Sachs Group cut their target price on Quotient from $3.00 to $1.50 and set a “neutral” rating on the stock in a research note on Tuesday, April 19th.
+BTIG Research dropped their price objective on Quotient from $9.00 to $1.50 and set a “buy” rating for the company in a report on Wednesday.
+Finally, StockNews.com started coverage on Quotient in a research report on Wednesday.
+They issued a “hold” rating on the stock.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Quotient has a consensus rating of “Moderate Buy” and an average price target of $2.25.

 About Quotient (Get Rating)